ankaAR/bestiario5e/_creatures/blood-hawk.md

 ***Keen Sight.*** The hawk has advantage on Wisdom (Perception) checks that rely on sight.

-***Pack Tactics.*** The hawk has advantage on an attack roll against a creature if at least one of the hawk's allies is within 5 ft. of the creature and the ally isn't incapacitated.
+***Pack Tactics.*** The hawk has advantage on an attack roll against a creature if at least one of the hawk's allies is within 5 pies (1.5 mts)of the creature and the ally isn't incapacitated.

 ### Acciones